timsafari/SQL/README.md

 # SQL
-Here will be scripts nand solutions to work with MS SQL
+Here will be scripts nand solutions to work with MS SQL or Oracle